Claude Vigée

-Claude Vigée (born Claude Strauss; 3 January 1921 – 2 October 2020) was a French poet who wrote in French and Alsatian.
+Claude Vigée (born Claude Andre Strauss; 3 January 1921 – 2 October 2020) was a French poet who wrote in French and Alsatian.
 He described himself as a "Jew and an Alsatian, thus doubly Alsatian and doubly Jewish".

 Life

-Vigée was born in Bischwiller, Bas-Rhin, the son of Germaine (Meyer), a homemaker, and Robert Schwartz, who worked in business.
+Vigée was born in Bischwiller, Bas-Rhin, the son of Germaine (Meyer), a homemaker, and Robert Strauss, who worked in business.
 He was descended from an old family of Alsatian cloth merchants.
 He spent his youth in Bischwiller, then attended secondary school in Strasbourg.
 Displaced from Alsace by the invasion of the Germans in 1940, he began to study medicine in Toulouse before joining the Résistance.
 In 1942, he published his first poems in the underground magazine "Poésie 42".
 He fled to the United States in 1943, where he obtained his doctorate in Romance Languages and Literature in 1947.
 He taught French Language and Literature at Ohio State University, then at Wellesley College and then at Brandeis University.
 Since 1950, he has regularly published his poetry in France.
 He lived in Israel between 1960 and 2001, where he taught at the Hebrew University of Jerusalem until his retirement in 1983.
 On March 18, 2000, the "Claude Vigée" Cultural Center was opened in his home city of Bischwiller.

-Vigée died in Paris on 2 October 2020 at the age of 99.Among other subjects, Vigée's poetry discusses the suffering of the Jews, the Alsatians, the Alsatian Jews and the Jews in Alsace, but he also deals with the beauty and the transitoriness of the simple, rural heritage.
+Vigée died in Paris on 2 October 2020 at the age of 99.
+Among other subjects, Vigée's poetry discusses the suffering of the Jews, the Alsatians, the Alsatian Jews and the Jews in Alsace, but he also deals with the beauty and the transitoriness of the simple, rural heritage.
 The pursuit for peace and interpersonal accord is also a recurring motif.

 From his first collection, La Lutte avec l'ange (1949) he imposes himself by the tone both biblical and rilkean of his language, the magnitude of his visions, the anguished fervor with which he seeks the face of God through the immensities of time and space, the happy spontaneity of his images and the symbolic value of which he knows how to charge: